syncfusion-content/blazor-docs/blazor/pdfviewer/how-to/client-side error.md

 ---
 layout: post
-title: Resolve the “Client-side error…” issue in .Net 6.0 which uses System.Text.Json for serialization| Syncfusion
+title: Resolve the “Client-side error” in .Net 6.0 which uses System.Text.Json for serialization| Syncfusion
 description: Learn here all about resolve the “Client-side error is found” issue in .Net 6.0 which uses System.Text.Json for serialization.
 platform: Blazor
 control: PDF Viewer